Chaste/Chaste.github.io/site/content/docs/paper-tutorials/DanieleM.md

+---
+title: "Cell-based simulation: multiple crypts and a villus"
+draft: false
+layout: "single"
+---

 This tutorial was generated from the file projects/DanieleM/test/TestCryptsAndVillusLiteratePaper.hpp at revision r26738.
 Note that the code is given in full at the bottom of the page.

 {{< img src="/fig/paper-tutorials/combined.png" alt="Crypts and villus" h="200px" >}}

-## Cell-based simulation: multiple crypts and a villus

 On this wiki page we describe in detail the code that is used to run this example from the paper.